Category

 • Gather relevant information through research, data analysis, and input from stakeholders.

-• Conduct a comprehensive risk assessment to identify both internal and external factors that may affect the enterprise.
+• Conduct a comprehensive risk assessment to identify internal and external factors affecting the enterprise.

 • Evaluate and rank risks based on their potential impact on the business objectives.